kevinohara80/nforce/README.md

 });
 ```

-## API
+## nforce API

 ### Callbacks

 Callbacks will always pass an optional error object, and a response object.
+The response object closely resemble the typical responses from the Salesforce REST API.

 ```js
 callback(err, resp);